 It's most effective to exfoliate your lips at bedtime, followed by a good lip balm.
-And if you're more of a visual learner, scroll down to our video, which quickly leads you through these recipes!
+And if you're more of a visual learner, here's a video which quickly leads you through some of these recipes!

 - 1 tablespoon brown sugar